 - If you will be away from your home during cold weather, leave the heat on in your home, set to a temperature no lower than 55F.

 If your pipes freeze, do not use a blowtorch, kerosene or propane heater, or other open flame device to heat them.
 Use an electric hair dryer or wrap towels soaked in hot water around the frozen area.
 If you cannot thaw the pipe, call a licensed plumber.
 If your pipes burst, make sure you shut off your water service at the main shut-off valve at your home.

-Residents who notice weaker than normal water pressure with no signs of frozen pipes or have no water should contact City Dispatch at (630) 420-6187.
+Residents who notice weaker than normal water pressure with no signs of frozen pipes or have no water should contact Naperville's Customer Care Center at (630) 420-6187.

 Preparing Your Vehicles

 - Ensure you have a full tank of gas in your vehicle.
 Keep at least a half a tank of gas in your car to prevent fuel lines from freezing.

 - Do not warm your vehicle up in an enclosed area, such as your garage, to avoid carbon monoxide poisoning.

 - Have jumper cables ready.

 - Pack a blanket if you must travel during extremely cold weather.